 Cenk Uygur and Ana Kasparian

 TYT shows us the clip and gives us commentary.
 Ana Kasparian gives us abit of history on Journalism, and Cenk Uygur gives a very needed and passionate take on what schools of Journalism are not doing right, and he defends the idea of the Free Press.
 Ana Kasparian rightly states, that the Press is not supposed to be the President’s personal PR (public relations) company.
 However, the documentary of Adam Curtis, Century of the Self demonstrates, persons like Edward Bernays have used propaganda, peddling journals and articles to influence a political, or socio-cultural situation.
 Who does not believe, that there is some truth to the 1976 film, The Network.
 However, as Cenk Uygur states, journalism schools are teaching students to be neutral, and this is the wrong way to teach them.
 It is not to be neutral, but to tell the truth, no matter who it offends.
 Agreeing to this, I have failed to take conservative propaganda and dogmas to task, and rather fell earlier into the beliefs of what are now being called, the “dark web intellectuals.”
 I have been aware of the freedom of speech hypocrisy of the Right though, and especially as regards to the Alt-Right.
 These people do not care about freedom of speech.
 What they are simply hungering for, is a shift of the power-scale; and their vision (the millennial-gen conservatives) is one which would lead to restrictions on free speech, and anti-liberal actions.
 Many conservatives have fallen deep into the subversion.
 I have been attentive to conservative news and radio, since my teen years.
 I know their patterns, and not a single conservative can tell me the sky is rainy, when it’s clear.
-Conservatives have been very successful in constructing their particular social media bubbles; and President Trump’s exploitation of that has made this worst in ways, not only annoying, but worrying to Americans.
+Conservatives have been very successful in constructing their particular social media bubbles; and President Trump’s exploitation of that has made this worse in ways, not only annoying, but worrying to Americans.
 Many Americans are skeptical of “corporate media,” but so must they be to these tactics.

 Many, like you and myself see through it.